CMOONCS/Visual-Tools-for-Teaching-and-Learning-AI/README.md

 # [eCraft2Learn](https://ecraft2learn.github.io/ai)
  eCraft2Learn is a browser-based tool to provide block-based support for leaning.
 It delivers a programming environment specific ML blocks for data preparation, training, and evaluation.
 # [M Block](https://mblock.makeblock.com/en-us/)
  Milo Block is a web-based visual programming environment for machine learning and data science education.
-It has features to provide advanced mode of using machine learning training parameters, such as epochs, learning rate etc. It is suitabke for high-school to undergraduate students in non-computer science fields without programming experience.
+It has features to provide advanced mode of using machine learning training parameters, such as epochs, learning rate etc. It is suitable for high-school to undergraduate students in non-computer science fields without programming experience.
 # [Personal Image Classifier (PIC)](https://classifier.appinventor.mit.edu)
  PIC is an extension for MIT App Inventor that allows deploying the modles in apps.
-It provides users the tools to train, test, and analyze personalized image classification models.
+It offers users the tools to train, test, and analyze personalized image classification models.
 # [STEMpedia](https://thestempedia.com/about-us/)
  STEMpedia provides a scratch graphical programming to use block-based learning features.
 Students can install the software to use this tool on their local machine.
 # [Open Roberta Lab](https://lab.open-roberta.org)
  Open Rpberta (Roberta—Learning with robots) is a browser-based approach to learn programming and coding by using roberts.
-It is available in several different languages.
-It provides different programmig blocks to program motors and sensors of the robots.
+It is available in several different languages and also provides different programmig blocks to program motors and sensors of the robots.
 # [Lobe](https://www.lobe.ai)
 Lobe is workflow-based tool which can be downloaded and used as desktop application.
-It provides a complete solution to collect data, train, improve and export the model.
+It allows a complete solution to collect data, train, improve and export the model.
 The current version works for image classification.
 Users can export and save the model to further build an application.
 # [Scratch](https://scratch.techpark.jp)
  Scratch is a block-based programming tool with education features for creating art, simulations and more.
-It also provides extensions for devices including micro:bit.
+It also offers extensions for devices including Micro:bit.
 It features blocks for using machine learning models for translation, text-to-speech and more.